twolfson/twolfson.com/articles/lessons-of-a-startup-engineer.md

   - Exception to the rule: Can be ignored if feature is next in the queue
 - Anticipating data model correctness
   - Similar to anticipating a feature
-  - Best handled by experimenting with UX prototype first to verify it feels right
+  - Best handled by experimenting with UX prototype first to verify it feels right (complex state in [Cynefin framework][])
-    - See complex state in [Cynefin framework][] for more info here
 - Many more varieties

 [Cynefin framework]: https://en.wikipedia.org/wiki/Cynefin_framework